 Occupational Therapy Programs

-Wherever you're at in your journey into occupational therapy, Concordia has options for you to at the undergraduate, master's, and doctoral levels.
+Wherever you're at in your journey into occupational therapy, Concordia University has options for you at both the undergraduate, master's, doctoral levels.

 As a Christ-centered university, our program will help you advance in your calling, by learning from experienced therapists in a hands-on environment and developing a foundation in ethical leadership.